 Red draws a box around those thoughts, then a line down to a new bullet point.
 Maybe there’s a deeper belief here, one that says something like “good actions are only good if they’re not done for self-gain?”

 But the world is objectively a better place because Blue is the kind of person that wants to be respected.
 If Red could learn more, teach more people, and do the right thing more often because he wants to be the kind of person others respect, what’s the harm in that?

 Red takes a deep breath and sinks deeper into himself as he tries to imagine the worst case outcomes.

 The majority of people don’t always respect positive things, he thinks, remembering how people are so afraid to test human-pokeball interactions that they made it illegal to research it further.
 What if I get so attached to wanting status that I become afraid of doing the right thing?

 Also, respect is fickle.
-I might have it today and lose it tomorrow because I didn’t do something people expected me to do, like condemn a politician loudly enough, even if I try to stay out of politics completely, or donate enough the next time I make a new catching technique because I need the money for something important.
+I might have it today and lose it tomorrow because I didn’t do something people expected me to do, like condemn a politician loudly enough, even if I try to stay out of politics completely.
+Or maybe people will get upset if I don’t donate enough the next time I make a new catching technique because I need the money for something important.

 Would he be worse off, in that case, than if he never gained their respect in the first place?

-Possibly, he might not be expected to say anything if he’s not a public figure, if he just sticks to his research… he wants to be known for that.
+Possibly, he might not be expected to say anything if he’s not a public figure, if he just sticks to his research, which is what he wants to be known for.